mobius-network/mobius-client-ruby/README.md

     # User has not granted access to his MOBI account so we can't use it for payments
-    return render plain: "Visit https://store.mobius.network and open our app" unless app.authorized? end
+    return render plain: "Visit https://store.mobius.network and open our app" unless app.authorized?

+    # token is valid - should render the application or redirect to the main application page etc
+  end

   # GET /balance